 For instance, a first-time stroke patient with no other medical history or complications may get treatment in an outpatient clinic, while a patient dealing with multiple strokes and other medical issues would more likely be treated in an inpatient facility.

-Outpatient clinics are ideal for patients looking to improve their daily mobility and quality of life—but are independent enough to receive these services while living in their home or community.
-Therapy tends to focus on helping patients restore function following an injury, so they can get back to their normal activities.
+Outpatient physical therapy is ideal for patients looking to improve their daily mobility and quality of life—but are independent enough to receive these services while living in their home or community.
+Physical therapy tends to focus on helping patients restore function following an injury, so they can get back to their normal activities.

-Clinics may also provide other types of services, such as pre- or post-surgery rehab, biofeedback, aquatic therapy and more.
-Clinics are also a great option for services that aren’t offered within the community or school system, such as voice or speech therapy for children with developmental delays.
+A clinic may also provide other types of services, such as pre- or post-surgery rehab, biofeedback, aquatic therapy and more to help patients stay health and maintain strength.
+Seeing a physical therapist at a clinic is also a great option for physical therapy services that aren’t offered within the community or school system, such as voice or speech therapy for children with developmental delays.

-Visits to an outpatient clinic tend to be 45-60 minutes in length, and patients often continue their exercises at home in between sessions.
+Visits to an outpatient clinic for physical therapy tend to be 45-60 minutes in length, and patients often continue their outpatient care exercises at home in between sessions to help them get and stay healthy.

-Medicare patients are eligible to receive outpatient therapy under Medicare Part B and, because the therapy caps were repealed, they will benefit from improved access to these services.
+Medicare patients are eligible to receive outpatient physical therapy or treatment under Medicare Part B and, because the therapy caps were repealed, they will benefit from improved access to these services

 To learn five ways to enhance your hospital therapy operations through creating consistency to improve therapist productivity, promoting continuity of care throughout the patient’s journey, facilitating communication between physical therapists and therapy departments, download our E-book: